 Sam Bakhshandehpour has served as a member of the Board of Directors of Shift4 Payments, Inc. since October 2022.
-Since 2020, Mr. Bakhshandehpour has served as the President and board member of Jose Andres Group (f/k/a ThinkFoodGroup), and alongside José Andrés and Rob Wilder, serves in the Office of the CEO.
-Over the past decade, Mr. Bakhshandehpour has served Jose Andres Group as an operating partner, advisor and investor.
+Since 2020, Mr. Bakhshandehpour has served as the CEO and board member of José Andrés Group (f/k/a ThinkFoodGroup).
+Over the past decade, Mr. Bakhshandehpour has served José Andrés Group as an operating partner, advisor and investor.
 In his current capacity, Mr. Bakhshandehpour leads the execution of company strategy globally, across the restaurant, brand, hotel and media divisions.
 Since 2015, Mr. Bakhshandehpour has also been the CEO & Managing Partner of Silverstone, a vertically integrated hospitality and lifestyle investment firm.
 From 2012 to 2015, Mr. Bakhshandehpour served as President, CEO and Board Member of SBE Entertainment, a Colony Capital portfolio company, where he was responsible for SBE Entertainment's global operations across the hotel, restaurant and entertainment divisions.
 Since October 2023, Mr. Bakhshandehpour has served as a member on the advisory board of Fisery, Inc., a financial services company.
+Mr. Bakhshandehpour currently serves on the Restaurant Advisory Board for Bilt Technologies, Inc. and is a member of Boutique & Luxury Loding Association (BLLA)'s 2025 Advisory Board and Food & Beverage Committee.
 From 2014 to September 2021, Mr. Bakhshandehpour served as a member of the board of directors of the New Home Company, a homebuilder focused on the design, construction and sale of homes in major metropolitan areas.
 Mr. Bakhshandehpour holds a Bachelor of Science degree in Business Administration from Georgetown University's McDonough School of Business.
 We believe Mr. Bakhshandehpour is qualified to serve on our Board of Directors due to his experience in leading companies in the finance and hospitality industries and his knowledge of the board and corporate governance practices of other organizations.